Call us at (888) 99-QUOTE

 What is High Risk Auto Insurance?

 High risk car insurance is auto insurance for those drivers that pose a high risk of loss to an insurance company.
 If you’re not a preferred risk good driver with 1 or less points on your record, you’re considered to be a high risk driver per the insurance companies.
 A prop 103 good driver is one that has no more than one minor violation on his/her driving record, no major violations (DUI, reckless driving, speed contest, etc.), no suspensions, no more than one non-injury accident, no injury accidents, and one who has been continuously licensed for the past 3 years.
 Anyone that does not meet these qualifications is considered by most insurance companies to be a high risk driver.
 Insurance companies classify this market of people as the non-standard market.
 High risk insurance is basically any company providing auto insurance in the non-standard market or car insurance for people with tickets or other violations.
-Drivers can also fall into the non-standard market if they currently do not carry valid auto insurance or have no prior auto insurance in the recent past.
+Drivers can also fall into the non-standard market if they need car insurance without a driver’s license or currently do not carry valid auto insurance or have no prior auto insurance in the recent past.

 How do I get High Risk Auto Insurance Quotes?